zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

 score", they can make this query, receive the result, verify the proof, and then display it.

-This system could then be used by many other dapps on Ethereum, including financial contract using price feeds and arbitration.
+This system could then be used by many other dapps on Expanse, including financial contract using price feeds and arbitration.

 Financial Derivatives Market
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Essentially, a polished, working dapp that allows users to make options
-on any Ethereum asset, and derivatives (eg. CFDs) on any Ethereum price
+on any Expanse asset, and derivatives (eg. CFDs) on any Expanse price
 feed.
 This should support "multisig price feeds": choosing multiple data
 feed contract addresses that support a particular ticker symbol, and
 taking the median of them, so as to remove reliance on any single party.